Kiln dried logs delivered to Bedfordshire & Bedford

 Bulk log bags are sold in Cubic Metres (m3).
 We sell our logs in volume rather than weight because most of the moisture has been removed through the kiln drying process.
 Buying logs in weight isn’t a good measure.
 E.g. a ton bag of logs could mean you get very few logs if they are saturated with moisture.
 Beyond our bulk bags, you can also buy individual smaller bags of logs stacked on a pallet.

-We are confident we’ve the best logs for your log burner.
+We may not have the cheapest kiln dried logs, but we are confident we’ve the best logs for your log burner.
 Remember the best wood for burning = kiln dried logs.

 Full list of locations where we can deliver our logs for sale to in Bedford & Bedfordshire: